Ccode-archives/Ccode/README.md

 A new fast and lightweight language based on a transpiler instead of a compiler.
 Ccode has nothing to do with any other version of C, it is a separate project.

+## Contributing
+Please send in pull requests to get your code on here.

 ## How it works
 1. It first copys main.js from scripts to the main dir.
 2. It reads a file called main.cc and gets rid of whitespace such as tabs or spaces at the start or beginning of a command.